emustudio/emuLib/README.md

     <dependency>
         <groupId>net.emustudio</groupId>
         <artifactId>emulib</artifactId>
-        <version>11.0.0</version>
+        <version>11.1.0</version>
     </dependency>
 ```

 For Gradle, use:

 ```
-    implementation 'net.emustudio:emulib:11.0.0'
+    implementation 'net.emustudio:emulib:11.1.0'
 ```

 ### Important changes

-Previous releases used different group (`net.sf.emustudio`) and artifactId (`emuLib`).
+Up to version 9.0.0 emuLib used different group (`net.sf.emustudio`) and artifactId (`emuLib`).
+From version 10.0.0
+onwards it uses group `net.emustudio` and artifactId `emulib` (all lowercase).

 ## Deployment

-The library should be placed in `lib/` directory where emuStudioAPI is installed.
+The library should be placed in `lib/` directory where emuStudio is installed.
-For example: `emuStudioAPI/lib/emulib.jar`.
+For example: `emuStudio/lib/emulib.jar`.

 ## Getting started

 **TLDR;** Click [here](https://www.emustudio.net/devel/) for more robust documentation of plugin development.

-The library defines API for emuStudioAPI plugins.
+The library defines API for emuStudio plugins.
 A plugin is represented by single object which implements
 `net.emustudio.emulib.plugins.Plugin` interface (or it's derivative).
 Plugins can also implement so-called "contexts",
 which are used for inter-plugin communication.